Snowmass 2021 whitepaper: Proton structure at the precision frontier: Experiments

 Dimuon events (involving two energetic muons emanating from one neutrino interaction) at accelerator-based neutrino experiments have been very important to measuring the strange-quark PDF in the region of $x\!\gtrsim\!
 0.01$ and $Q\!\lesssim\!10$~GeV.
 Recently, Ref.~\cite{Zhou:2021xuh} proposed that high-energy neutrino telescopes like IceCube and IceCube-Gen2 can achieve a higher level of sensitivity in dimuon detection due to the small vertical spacing between the detector's digital optical modules.
 This work further predicted that IceCube and IceCube-Gen2 can detect $\simeq\!
-1000$ dimuon events in 10 years and that these events can probe the strange-quark PDF in the region of $x\!\gtrsim\!
+1000$ dimuon events in 10 years, and that these events can probe the strange-quark PDF in the region of $x\!\gtrsim\!
 0.01$ and $10\!\lesssim\!
 Q\!\lesssim\!
 100$ GeV.
-These dimuons events can also be used to detect the production of $W$ bosons as another means of probing the nuclear photon PDF as discussed above.
+These dimuons events can also be used to detect production of $W$ bosons as another means of probing the nuclear photon PDF as discussed above.

-The FASER$\nu$~\cite{FASER:2019dxq} experiment is designed to detect neutrinos produced in proton-proton collisions in the far-forward region of the ATLAS detector.
+The FASER$\nu$~\cite{FASER:2019dxq} experiment --- one of the experiments in the CERN Forward Physics Facility area discussed in Sec.~\ref{sec:ForwardPDF} --- is designed to detect neutrinos produced in proton-proton collisions in the far-forward region of the ATLAS detector.
 Neutrinos produced from decays of heavy mesons such as the $B, D$ {\it etc}., can provide information on the heavy-flavor and gluon PDFs.
-Considering the far-forward kinematics, the FASER$\nu$ measurement is able to probe the PDFs down to $x\!\sim\!10^{-8}$~\cite{Anchordoqui:2021ghd}, a region which has not been probed by existing experiments.
+Considering the far-forward kinematics, the FASER$\nu$ measurement is able to probe the PDFs down to $x\!\sim\!10^{-8}$~\cite{Anchordoqui:2021ghd,Feng:2022inv}, a region which has not been probed by existing experiments.
 In this scenario, new data would provide fresh insights into how the PDFs behave at very low $x$, possibly informing a new understanding of QCD, especially with respect to the small-$x$ behavior as discussed in Sec.~\ref{subsec:smallx}.